Significantly scaled-back Omnibus IR Bill passed by Parliament

 On 9 December, IR Minister, Christian Porter, introduced the Fair Work Amendment (Supporting Australia’s Jobs and Economic Recovery) Bill 2020 (the Bill) to Parliament.
 Among other aspects, the Bill seeks to provide a definition of casual employment with the intent of reducing “ongoing confusion about the legal status of casual employment” which the Minister claims is currently stifling the hiring decisions of employers.

-Continue reading “IR Bill seeks clarity for casual employment dilemma”Failure to consult costs COVID-impacted employer $1K, again
+Continue reading “IR Bill seeks clarity for casual employment dilemma”OUR SERVICES

 Representation